How to get Google Analytics data into Freshsales CRM

 2. Attributer automatically completes the hidden fields with Google Analytics data

 Let's say you're Dropbox and someone searching for cloud storage solutions comes across your brand campaign in Paid Search and clicks on it.
-Once the visitor submits a lead form on your website, Attributer completes the hidden fields as follows:
+Once the visitor submits a lead form on your website, Attributer might complete the hidden fields as follows:

 Channel = Paid Search